Magicat8bill/Sneaky-S0ng/README.md

-# 🎵 Sneaky $0ng 🎵
+# 🎵 $neaky $0ng 🎵
 ___
-Sneaky $0ng is a music cipher that generates a complex song for you, with a secret message hidden inside.
+$neaky $0ng is a music cipher that generates a complex song for you, with a secret message hidden inside.
 Using MuseScore, as we did, or other music-making applications, Sneaky $0ng can generate sheet music, complete with notations and dynamics.
 Although we can't promise that your cipher will sound good when played, it will be tough to decipher.
 This is due in part to the complex series of beats utilizing different pitches to create a cipher that is almost impossible for most people to crack.
 ___
 ### REQUIREMENTS.
-To use sneaky $0ng, you need some fundamental programs.
+To use $neaky $0ng, you need some fundamental programs.
 -  This program must be run in Python3
--  Any musicxml file reader
+-  Any musicxml file reader, or a website where you can wright your music.
 -  Linux/GitBash needs to be installed
 -  You need to have access to the music21 library
 ___